-Biden, congressional leaders to meet Tuesday for talks on raising the debt limit

-PHILADELPHIA (AP) — President Joe Biden said he will resume talks with congressional leaders at the White House on Tuesday as a standoff over the debt limit pushes the country closer to its legal borrowing limit with no agreement in sight.
+Debt ceiling: McCarthy says ‘no progress’ ahead of talks Tuesday with Biden

+“It’s very concerning to me,” McCarthy, the Republican speaker, told reporters as he opened the House chamber.

+“There’s no progress that I see,” he said of the staff-level talks that extended through the weekend.
+“And it really concerns me with the timeline of where we are.”

-The meeting was initially supposed to be Friday, but was abruptly postponed so staff-level talks could continue before Biden and the four congressional leaders huddled for a second time.
+McCarthy confirmed that he and the other congressional leaders are heading back to the White House on Tuesday to meet with Biden.
+The meeting was initially supposed to be Friday, but was abruptly postponed so staff-level talks could continue through the weekend.

+Time is narrowing as Biden prepares to depart for the Group of Seven summit in Japan on Wednesday.
+The standoff comes as the Treasury Department says the nation will be unable to pay its bills as soon as June 1.
+Biden’s National Security Council spokesman John Kirby said that so far, “we are still planning to leave as scheduled.”

 Biden, who was in Philadelphia on Monday to attend granddaughter Maisy’s graduation from the University of Pennsylvania, told reporters the meeting was on for Tuesday but did not elaborate on prospects for a deal.

-Biden was returning to Washington later Monday and is scheduled to leave for the Group of Seven summit in Japan on Wednesday.
-National Security Council spokesman John Kirby said that so far, “we are still planning to leave as scheduled.”

-Biden on Sunday did not detail much progress in the talks, but said he remained hopeful that an agreement could be reached with Republicans to avoid what would be an unprecedented debt default, which could trigger a financial catastrophe.
+The president remained hopeful that an agreement could be reached with Republicans to avoid what would be an unprecedented debt default, which could trigger a financial catastrophe.

 Aides said talks had continued throughout the weekend.
+Staff is narrowing on four areas of potential agreement that could begin to shape a budget deal that would unlock a separate vote to lift the nation’s borrowing capacity.
+They are discussing clawing back untapped COVID-19 money, future spending caps, permitting reforms to ease energy development and bolstered work requirements on recipients of government aid, those familiar with the talks said.

 But at least publicly, there was little indication that either the White House or House Republicans had budged from their initial positions.
 Biden has called on lawmakers to lift the debt limit without preconditions, warning that the nation’s borrowing authority should not be used to impose deep spending cuts and other conservative policy demands.

+Republicans led by McCarthy want Biden to accept their proposal to rollback spending, cap future outlays and other policy changes in the package passed last month by House Republicans.

 “We’ve not reached the crunch point yet,” Biden told reporters Saturday before flying to his beach home.
 “There’s real discussion about some changes we all could make.
 We’re not there yet.”